SEMI-FINALS AND FINALS WILL BE FULL GAMES

 - Novices.
 To be eligible as a Novice you must have 2 years or less bowling experience and have not been a winner in a Singles competition or a member of a winning team in the winter competitions.
 Novice and Junior Competitions do not count.

 - Family Competitions.
-Any Family competition must consist of either Mothers, Fathers, Brothers, Sisters, Husband and Wife and must all be paid up members of the Club.
-Cousins, Nieces and Nephew's are not eligible.
+Any Family competition must consist of either Mothers, Fathers, Brothers, Sisters, Husband, Wife or Partner.
+Children, Grandchildren and all must be full paid up members of the club.
+Nieces and Nephew’s are not eligible.

 - Trial ends.
 In Singles matches, trial ends are permitted, two ends, two woods.
-There are NO trial ends in the Pairs/Triples and Fours matches except in the Semi-Finals and Finals, with two trial ends and two woods per player, if both Skips agree upon it.
+There are NO trial ends in the Pairs/Triples and Fours matches except in the Finals, with two trial ends and two woods per player.

-- In all other Team competitions the Competitions Secretary is to be informed of any substitutions.
+c.
+In all other Team competitions the Competitions Secretary is to be informed of any substitutions so records can be maintained.
 A substitute should be allowed to continue to play in subsequent rounds if the team so wishes it.
 Where there is a substitute for a Finals match, the substitutes name will be entered on the trophy and also on the Honours board, not the original named team player.
 PLEASE do not make any alterations to the draw charts, leave this to the Competition Secretary.

-- In all competitions comprising bowlers of the same gender, in Pairs only one substitute allowed.
+d.
+In all competitions comprising bowlers of the same gender, in Pairs only one substitute allowed.
 The Substitute and the original named bowler may not play at the same time.
-In Triples and Fours, two substitutes are permitted but the original named bowlers may not play at the same time as the substitute that replaced them in an earlier round.
+In Triples and Fours, two substitutes are permitted but the original named bowlers may not play at the same time as the substitute that replaced them in an earlier round

 - Replacement.
 If a registered player is unable to play and/or withdraws from their team prior to the team's first match in the competition, the Team Captain may find a replacement.
 If it is an Open Drawn competition, the Competition Secretary must approve the replacement first to ensure that the rule of similar bowling ability is applied.
 Where an original player in the team withdraws after the first match, the substitution rule will apply, see Rule 10.